vignesh19032005/Neural-Network-from-Scratch/README.md

 ### Download Dataset

+The dataset is not included in the repository.
+To download the dataset, run the `download_dataset` script.

 The dataset can be downloaded manually or through Python using `urllib`.
 Refer to the script for automated downloading and extraction.

 ## 🛠️ How to Run